 - Leave some weeds – many native weeds have evolved to fit with the breeding and feeding of native pollinators, giving shelter and safe nesting sites to lay their eggs;

-- Make a stumpery or a bee or bug hotel in a quite corner of the garden;
+- Make a stumpery or learn how to make a bug hotel in a quite corner of the garden;

 - Give some thought to supplying larval food, often wild plants, as some pollinators need host plants to develop to adult stage, such as a patch of nettles for many varieties of moths and butterflies may not breed in our gardens, as we can't replicate the specific conditions in the wild, but our gardens are crucial to complement their native habitats and help maintain pollinator numbers.